Does this test have other names?

 After drinking the sweet liquid used for this test, you may feel nauseated.
 You may

-have a stomachache or headache.
+have an upset stomach or headache.
 These side effects should go away after the test.

 What might affect my test results?